Coffeehouse culture of Baghdad: Khalil Café

 Khalil Café (مقهى خليل) was an old coffeehouse that opened in 1931 and was located on al-Rashid Street in front of al-Mutanabbi Street and close to the Haydar-Khana Mosque.
-The coffeehouse was a meeting ground for intellectuals, senior officials, military personnel, merchants, sheikhs, and Islamic scholars, and its owner, Hajj Khalil al-Qahwati, was personal friends with a lot of its visitors who were also allowed to stay in the café overnight due to the owner valuing hospitality.
-The Khalil Café was witness to many social and political events during its existence due to its location on al-Rashid Street such as demonstrations, royal motorcades, the coronation of King Faisal II, and the events of the 1958 coup until it was closed and demolished in 1970.
+The coffeehouse was a meeting ground for intellectuals, senior officials, military personnel, merchants, sheikhs, and Islamic scholars, and its owner, Hajj Khalil al-Qahwati, was a personal friend with many of its visitors who were also allowed to stay in the café overnight due to the owner's valuing hospitality.
+The Khalil Café was witness to many social and political events during its existence due to its location on al-Rashid Street, such as demonstrations, royal motorcades, the coronation of King Faisal II, and the events of the 1958 coup, until it was closed and demolished in 1970.
 The café was also notable for appearing in the 1955 Iraqi film Saeed Effendi along with its owner.

 Kit Kat Café

 The Kit-Kat Café (مقهى الكيت كات) is a coffeehouse located in al-Tahrir Square near al-Nahda Library.
-Designed in English architecture, the patrons of the café were mostly Westernized intellectuals, enlightened journalism men, and liberal politicians with Marxist, revolutionary, and nationalist ideas.
-The café used to offer its customers French sweets, soft drinks cups, soda water, and soda.
+Designed in English architecture, the patrons of the café were mostly Westernized intellectuals, enlightened journalists, and liberal politicians with Marxist, revolutionary, and nationalist ideas.
+The café used to offer its customers French sweets, soft drinks, soda water, and soda.
 It's very rare to see tea and its customary cups on the table of its patrons.
 Teapots and oriental samovars were later replaced by refreshment machines and cappuccino and Nescafé machines.
 The café also imported European newspapers from companies such as Le Monde.

-Al-Moqaddin Café
+Al-Mu'aqaddin Café

-Al-Moqaddin Café (مقهى المعقدين) is a café located at the beginning of al-Sa'doun Street in central Baghdad.
-The coffeehouse hosted a constellation for writers who were famous for their rebellious nature against the prevailing cultural scene.
+Al-Mu'aqaddin Café (مقهى المعقدين) is a coffeehouse located at the beginning of al-Sa'doun Street in central Baghdad.
+The coffeehouse hosted a constellation of writers renowned for their rebellious nature against the prevailing cultural scene.
 The patrons of the café preferred the more modern trends in world literature, such as poor theater, and westernization, in addition to what their discussions witnessed.

 Parliament Café

-The Parliament Café (مقهى البرلمان) was an old coffeehouse opened in the mid-1940s by the Hajj Hussein Fakhr al-Din in al-Rashid Street.
+The Parliament Café (مقهى البرلمان) was an old coffeehouse opened in the mid-1940s by the Hajj Hussein Fakhr al-Din on al-Rashid Street.
 The café was a gathering spot for deputies, sheikhs, merchants, writers, and left-leaning politicians coming from Najaf.
 It is said that it is related to the fact that the majority of its patrons were members of the Iraqi Parliament.
-Among its patrons was al-Jawahiri who recited poetry at the coffeehouse.
+Among its patrons was al-Jawahiri, who recited poetry at the coffeehouse.

 The Parliament Café no longer exists and was transformed into a restaurant.